SorinGFS/decentralized-json-schema/readme.md

 - based on an RFC
 - refers to another schema that is based on RFC

-This project is recompiling `json-schema` and `json-schema` based schemas in a decentralized format by exploiting the full potential of the [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) as schema `key|identifier|selector` and is mounting decentralized schemas in a common environment which later can be used to:
+This project is recompiling `json-schema` and `json-schema` based schemas in a decentralized format by exploiting the full potential of [IRI](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier) (internationalized [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)) as schema `key|identifier|selector` and is mounting decentralized schemas in a common environment which later can be used to:
 - generate new schemas
 - edit schemas
 - manage schemas
 - document schemas
 - export or serve schemas in various formats

-Multiple `decentralized-json-schema` environments each having own schemas can be merged into a single context, for example in `javascript` this can be like:
+Resulted `decentralized-json-schema` (in short `DJS`) is a normalized version of the previous drafts of `json-schema` in which original intents are mapped to unique internal keywords which are the latest version of the `json-schema` keywords represented by their corresponding intent.

+`DJS` can be transposed in 3 views: decentralized (as built), compact, or fully expanded (in the future).
+Regardless of which way it is transposed, the emergence of multiple `DJS` is done without data loss.
+The structure of `DJS` makes it universally shareable no matter if contains full schemas or small portion of them.
+No matter how source schemas were written, `DJS` internally stores the links as absolute `json-pointer`, so third parties can safely share their schemas.
+Even inside the same project, the idea of decentralizing schemas allows us to place small chunks of schema right where they belong.
+Multiple `DJS` environments each having own schemas can be merged into a single context, for example in `javascript` this can be like:

 ```js
 Object.assign(global, workspaces, workspace, workdir, data);
 ```

+### How it works

+For an easier understanding of what `DJS` is, imagine a map of the universal resources that exist on the web or in the local environment.
+All resources on the planet can be referenced by `IRI` without risk of collision, and that's exactly what `DJS` is: a database of resources some of which have been linked to others by their authors.
+Any `DJS` at the beginning is an empty object, it is everyone's choice what to put in it.
+Can be links to other schemas, or can be local schemas that are completely independent.
+This is because `DJS` alone does precisely ... nothing!
+It is a matter of everyone's choice: how to link several `DJS` together (or use just one), how to use `DJS` in their own projects or to share them on the web or a combination of the 2 options.

+A `DJS` source can be any valid schema based on `json-schema` drafts starting with `draft-04` to the latest.
+Sources must be added to a local store using command line, and if added sources contin references to other source they will be automatically added to the same store.
+This way, if the original source's `IRI` or its content changes the author will have the option to decide if he want to update the source or to keep the initial source.

+Keeping the schema sources in a local store has two important advantages: compilation performance and avoiding to deal with `Content Security Policy` if a compiled schema is used on a website.

+The schemas added to a local store are just files sitting on the disk.
+Also, their corresponding part in the compiled schema is just extra weight.
+Their role come into play when they are linked or cloned somewhere in a project, an output and an output response handler is set.

+The compiled `DJS` will be a `JSON` object having the first level keys considered `IRI` protocols (without `:`) and by joining the subsequent keys to the deepest key by `/` will always result valid `IRI`'s.

+**Note:** the `json-schema` files currently present in the `./src` directory are there just as files to work with, to generate some compilation example.
+They will be removed in the future since `DJS` should start as empty object.
+Of course, they could be added back later by schema authors.

 ### Clone or fork to compile own schemas